Hi, I'm Hamish

 Living with HIV

-Since a few weeks after being diagnosed HIV-positive in 2020, I've been undetectable.
+Since a few weeks after being diagnosed with HIV in 2020, I've been undetectable.
+This means I'm on successful treatment and can't pass it on.

 Undetectable = Untransmittable